jimmidyson/jimmidyson.github.io/content/post/kubernetes-service-clustering-with-dns.md

 Say one of my applications needs to know about at least one other node (seed node) that it should join a cluster with.

-There is an [example in the Kubernetes repo](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/cassandra) for Cassandra here that requests existing service endpoints from the Kubernetes API server & use those as the seed servers.
+There is an [example in the Kubernetes repo](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/cassandra) for Cassandra that requests existing service endpoints from the Kubernetes API server & use those as the seed servers.
 You can see the code for it [here](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/cassandra#seed-provider-source).